FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

 ### 5. tree

-Similar to the tree command in Linux, the resources under the specified BFS path are displayed in a tree structure.。The default depth is 3, you can use the parameter to set the depth to no more than 5。
+Similar to the tree command in Linux, the resources under the specified BFS path are displayed in a tree structure。The default depth is 3, you can use the parameter to set the depth to no more than 5。

 ```bash
 [group0]: /apps> tree ..